HTML PROGRAMMING:HTML – Attributes

 Common attribute rules

-• Attributes are written inside the opening tag.
+- Attributes are always placed inside the opening tag.

-• Attribute values should be inside double quotes ("") in modern HTML.
+- Attribute values should be enclosed in double quotes ("").

 Example: